swqrve/ScopeEngine/README.md

 # ScopeEngine

 Hey!
 This is my personal game "engine".
-Currently, it is more of a lightweight game framework that is in active development.
+Currently, it is more of a lightweight game framework that is in development.
 Trying to get back into game development and I want to have a framework that I'm comfortable using whenever I'm starting new projects.

 ### Basic Project info and why it exists: